Mageshpriya2020/activemq-sample-project/README.md

 # activemq-sample-project
-Demo project showing JMS messaging with SpringBoot and ActiveMQ
+  This is a simple activemq project

+##Features
+* Send and Receive messages using JMS

+#Prerequisites
+- java 17
+- Maven
+- ActiveMQ broker running locally on tcp://localhost:61616